Aryan-CC/Infra-Monitoring/exercise5.md

    ![](./media/wbimg15.png)

+1. Once saved, click on **Run metrics**.

-1. Once saved, you will beable to see a line chart as selected.
+1. you will be able to see a line chart as selected.
 This shows that how many images need to be processed manually.
 Click on **&#x2714; Done Editing**

    ![](./media/wbimg16.png)